ToddE/website-toddemerson.com/content/The Outsider/BeyondEDI.md

 ### Transaction Validation: Ensuring Trust and Accuracy
 In this private DLT ecosystem, every data exchange – whether it's a purchase order signaling demand, a shipping notification confirming movement, an invoice requesting payment, or any other critical piece of supply chain information traditionally handled by EDI – is treated as a "transaction" that undergoes rigorous validation.
-This process is the bedrock of trust and ensures that the data shared is accurate, authentic, and follows the agreed-upon business logic.
+This process establishes trust and ensures that the data shared is accurate, authentic, and follows the agreed-upon business logic.

 The pre-defined rules and contracts embedded within the distributed applications act as the primary validators.
 They meticulously check each incoming transaction against a set of criteria established by the consortium.
 For instance: